FAC9/READMES/week-3/http-methods-codes.md

 The server has received and approved the request headers and giving permission to the client to send the request body.
 This is useful when the client wants to post a large amount of data.
 The client first sends the headers.
 The server validates the headers and if it is content to receive the data sends the `100 Continue` response.

+#####101 Switching Protocols
+The requester has asked the server to switch protocols and the server has agreed to do so

 ####2xx

 These are success codes, indicating that the request was received and correctly processed :blush:.